-Of all the behaviours of the killer whales I have been privileged to see, this is one of the most striking.
-Seeing them in resting lines makes very clear how socially bonded these animals are and how coordinated their behaviours can be.
+Of all the Orca behaviours I have been privileged to see, it is when they are in “resting lines” that I most transported into awe.
+It makes so clear how socially bonded the whales are and how coordinated their behaviours can be.

-Science has determined that killer whales do not sleep but only “rest”, shutting off one brain hemisphere at a time.
+Science has determined that toothed whales like Orca do not sleep but only “rest”, shutting off one half of their brains at a time (scientifically known as “unihemispheric sleep”).
 They have to maintain this level of brain activity since they are voluntary breathers and must therefore consciously come to the surface to inhale and exhale.

-Occasionally, killer whales rest alone – floating on the surface, motionless, blowhole exposed, “logging” for only a few minutes.
+Occasionally, Orca rest alone.
+They then float on the surface, motionless, blowhole exposed, “logging” for only a few minutes.

-Far more often the killer whales rest together as they did today, uniting in very tight groups, fin to fin, in a resting line.
+Far more often the Orca rest together, uniting in these very tight groups, fin to fin.
 This can happen at any time of day and I have witnessed resting line behaviour for up to 8 hours.

-“We are one” the behaviour seems to display and I certainly believe that this resting ritual is of great social and cultural importance to the killer whales.
+“We are one” the behaviour seems to display and I certainly believe that this resting is also of great social and cultural importance to Orca.

-At it’s most simple level though, a resting line of killer whales is truly . . . breath-taking beauty.
+At its most simple level though, a resting line of Orca is truly . . . breath-taking beauty.